arthwang/vsc-prolog/README.md

 ## Note before installation

 This extension can be installed via extensions viewlet of VS Code or 'Extensions: install extension' command from the command palette.
 The author notices that it is developed and tested in ***SWI-Prolog 7.4.2*** and ***VS Code 1.14*** on ***Debian 9.0*** (stretch).
 It's not yet tested under other environments.
+  > Please update to 7.5.13 of swipl if you want to use 'Show all references' feature.

 ## Features
   * [Syntax highlighting](#syntax-highlighting)